kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

   }
 }
 ```

-TODO: As you can see from the output, Runtime is assigned to the `WAREHOUSE` scenario, thanks to the previously
+As you can see from the output below, the Runtime is assigned to the `WAREHOUSE` scenario, thanks to the previously
 defined Automatic Scenario Assignment.
 ```json
 {